Regardless of the time of year, you want your legs to look & feel their best. But if you have varicose veins, that luxury may feel out of your reach.

 It is not uncommon to need multiple sessions, especially if both legs need to be treated.
 Your provider can estimate the number of sessions you need during your consultation, so you have no surprises.
 Multiple sessions could mean several $1000 for more severe cases.

 Some of the more advanced procedures include Varithena foam injection, which may range from $2000 to $3000 and a ClosureFast Radiofrequency Ablation (RFA), which may cost $3000 to $5000.
 Costs vary depending on the number and size of veins to be treated.
-After an evaluation, we can help you by providing a detailed estimate of the costs in advance of treatment.
+After a vein evaluation, we can help you by providing a detailed estimate of the costs in advance of treatment.

 Here at Inovia, we specialize in varicose veins and offer several state-of-the-art, minimally-invasive options to meet your unique needs.
 That means less down-time and better results.